Skip to main content

 Adding a week day

-The last override option is a fairly simple one: week day overrides are perpetual overrides for a given week day.
-For example, every Friday afternoon people can leave the office at 15:00 instead of 16:00.
-Like the day overrides, you can specify whether this day is working or non-working.
-As opposed to the other two override types, week days are not visualized in the date picker but they are applied in the recalculation algorithms.
+The last override option is the simplest: week day overrides are perpetual overrides for a given week day.
+For example, every Friday afternoon people leave the office at 15:00 instead of 16:00.
+As with day overrides, you specify whether the day is working or non-working.
+Unlike the other two override types, week days are not visualized in the date picker, but they are applied in the recalculation algorithms.

 Calendar inheritance

-So far we've created a base calendar for 2019 with a few overrides.
-Even though this calendar can be used, we want to make two more 'specialized' calendars: one for workers and one for clerks.
-Let's assume all workers need to take some time off in July to escape the heat where the clerks get some extra time off at the end of the year.
+So far you have a base calendar for 2019 with a few overrides.
+This calendar is usable on its own, but now create two more specialized calendars: one for workers and one for clerks.
+Assume all workers take time off in July to escape the heat, while clerks get extra time off at the end of the year.

-To do this, we have to add two new calendars: 'Workers 2019' and 'Clerks 2019'.
-Besides the code and the name, we will also select a parent calendar: the base calendar 2019.
-Don't forget to save the calendars.
-Changes made to all the calendars will be saved in one transaction so there is no need to process them one by one.
-This should be the result in the calendar tree:
+Add two new calendars: 'Workers 2019' and 'Clerks 2019'.
+Besides the code and the name, select a parent calendar: the base calendar 2019.
+Save the calendars.
+Changes to all calendars are saved in one transaction, so there is no need to process them one by one.
+The calendar tree should now look like this:

-Both calendars will inherit the settings from the base calendar.
-In other words, unless you override something on a lower level (i.e. the workers or clerks calendar) the settings from the higher levels (i.e. the base calendar) will be used.
-In this case, all workers and clerks will have to work less on Christmas Eve and get the day off on Christmas day.
-Settings from a higher level - the parent calendars - are not displayed in the date picker of the inherited calendars - the child calendars, so be aware of the hierarchy in the tree.
+Both calendars inherit the settings from the base calendar.
+In other words, unless you override something at a lower level (the workers or clerks calendar), the settings from the higher level (the base calendar) apply.
+Here, all workers and clerks work less on Christmas Eve and get Christmas day off.
+Settings from a higher level - the parent calendars - are not shown in the date picker of the inherited child calendars, so keep the hierarchy in the tree in mind.

-Let's navigate to Christmas Eve for the clerks calendar, which is marked as a shorter working day by the parent calendar.
-Override this day and mark it as non-working (no action is required as this is the default value).
-Next, select the workers calendar, add a week override in July 2019 and flag all days as non-working.
+Navigate to Christmas Eve for the clerks calendar, which the parent calendar marks as a shorter working day.
+Override this day and mark it as non-working (no action is needed, since this is the default value).
+Then select the workers calendar, add a week override in July 2019, and flag all days as non-working.

-Splendid!
-We're almost ready to see the two calendars in action.
-Before we can pop over to the planning board, we need to assign these calendars to some resources.
+You are almost ready to see the two calendars in action.
+Before you head to the planning board, assign these calendars to some resources.

 Assigning resources to calendars